 YETI Tundra series have locking holes on each top front corners to keep your food safe, it’s not a must, but still, it’s good to have.

-Last but not least, the Tundra design has two slots on the top right and top left sides allowing you mounting the cooler to your truck, boat or etc.
+Last but not least, the Tundra design has two slots on the top right and top left sides allowing you to mount the cooler to your truck, boat, etc.